mtlynch/mtlynch.io/_pages/hiring-content-writers/1-finding-writers.md

 * There are many writers in one place, so you have to do less searching around.
 * Everyone's hourly rate is displayed publicly, so there's less work for the client in price discovery and negotiation.
-* Upwork has a built-in escrow service so you're protected from getting ripped off.
+* Upwork has a built-in escrow service, so you're protected from getting ripped off.
   * In disputes, Upwork generally sides with clients, much to the chagrin of honest freelancers who get stuck with bad clients.
 * Upwork manages time-tracking and invoicing, making it simple to pay your freelancer.
 * Upwork handles all tax reporting, so you don't need to collect tax information from your freelancer.